cordyceptive/cli-hangman/README.md

 # cli-hangman
-Quick version of Hangman in Python
-Only tested on OS X
+Quick version of Hangman in Python, only tested on OS X.